 The process privilege statement displays a message to users after the installation about process privilege requirements.
-Note that the utility does not adjust process privileges.
+The utility does not adjust process privileges.

+'''

-process privilege (group, oper, tmpmbx, sysnam) ;
+process privilege (group, oper, tmpmbx, sysnam);

+'''

 The statement in this example displays a message to the user that processes using the product must have the GROUP, OPER, TMPMBX, and SYSNAM privileges.